How To Free Up Disk Space on Windows 10

-Select some of those checkboxes to choose file items to delete, and then press the Analyze button.
-That will analyze how much disk space storage CCleaner can free up for you and provide further details as below.
+Select some of those checkboxes to choose file items to delete.
+Then, press the Analyze button, which will analyze how much disk space storage CCleaner can free up for you.

-CCleaner also includes a Duplicate Finder tool that you can search for and delete file duplicates with.
-Click Tools and Duplicate Finder to open the tool in the snapshot below.
-Press Search to scan for duplicate files, and then you can manually select some duplicated files to erase and click the Delete Selected button.
+CCleaner also includes a Duplicate Finder tool to help get rid of duplicate files.
+Click Tools and Duplicate Finder to open the tool.
+Press Search to scan for duplicate files, then manually select some duplicated files to erase and click the Delete Selected button.

 Uncompressed TIFF and BMP image file formats hog more HDD space than other alternatives.
-JPEG and GIF are two more lightweight compressed formats that don’t take up so much hard drive space.
 You can convert images to JPEG with this web tool by pressing the Choose file button on its page and selecting a picture to convert.
-Select Best compression from the drop-down menu, and then press the Convert file button to convert the image.
+Select Best compression from the drop-down menu, then press the Convert file button to convert the image.

 Videos usually hog more HDD space than images.
 That’s especially the case if they have DV-AVI or MPEG-2 file formats.
-WMV, RealVideo, and MPEG-1 are more compressed file formats you can save videos with that take up less HDD storage.
-You can switch clips to WMV with this web tool, which is much the same as the JPEG converter.
+WMV, RealVideo, and MPEG-1 are more compressed file formats that take up less HDD space.
+You can convert video files to WMV with this web tool, which is much the same as the JPEG converter.
 As WMV has the smallest video file size, converting higher quality video formats to WMV can free up lots of disk space.

 Reduce System Restore’s Disk Space Usage

 A good way to free up disk space is to reduce System Restore’s HDD usage, which usually amounts to at least a few gigabytes.

-Press the Configure button there to open the window shown below.
-That window includes a Max Usage bar which you can adjust System Restore’s disk usage with.
-The Current Usage figure there highlights the amount of disk space allocated to System Restore.
+Press the Configure button to open the window shown below.
+This window includes a Max Usage bar which you can use to adjust System Restore’s disk usage.
+The Current Usage figure highlights the amount of disk space allocated to System Restore.
 You should drag the bar further left so that max usage is less than the Current Usage figure.
 Press Apply and click OK to close the window.